RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 A message object can be obtained through the [Conversation.createMessage][101] API on an existing conversation.

-Messages have Parts which represent pieces of a message, such as a text part, a json object part or a file part.
+Messages have Parts which represent pieces of a message.
+Currently, only a 'text' part is suported.
 Once all the desired parts have been added to the message using the [Message.addPart][103] function, the message can then be sent using the [Message.send][104] function.